main image

 Most businesses have set refund policies that allow people to request a refund within a specific timeframe.
 However, these days most of us rely on e-commerce websites like Amazon, eBay, etc. The request process may not be so straightforward in situations involving online purchases.
 Or even if you go to a physical store and ask for a refund sometimes the store refuses to honor its refund policy.

-Did you know we have a free tool powered by AI that helps you create a demand letter?
-Check out our demand letter tool.
+Did you know we have a free tool powered by AI that helps you create a refund request letter?
+Check out our letter writing tool.

 Common Reasons to Send a Refund Request Letter